MochamadAbdulRouf/gke-managed-prometheus-exporter-metrics/README.md

  ./node_exporter
 ```

-8. Create a configuration file to retrieve metrics from the exporter node.
+8. Return to the first tab, Cloud Shell, and create a configuration file to retrieve metrics from the exporter node.
 ```bash
 vi config.yaml
 ```